MichelleDuda/dg-student-ordering-system/README.md

 - Python

 ### Frameworks, Libraries & Programs Used
-Heruko
-Visual Studio
-GitHub
+- [Heruko](https://www.heroku.com/) was used to deploy this project.
+- [Visual Studio](https://code.visualstudio.com/) was the local IDE utilized for development.
+- [GitHub](https://github.com/) was used for version control and code hosting.
 - [Google Fonts](https://fonts.google.com) was used for the fonts: Oswald and Lato.
 - [Font Awesome](https://fontawesome.com/) was used for various icons in the footer and headings of the pages.
-Bootstrap

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
-- Lucid Chart was used to creat the ERD
+- [Lucid Chart](https://www.lucidchart.com/) was used to creat the Entity Relationship Diagram
 - [CI Python Linter](https://pep8ci.herokuapp.com/)
 - [CSS-Valitador](#https://jigsaw.w3.org/css-validator/) was used for CSS validation
 - [W3C](https://validator.w3.org/) was used for HTML validation
 - PostgreSQL
+- [Django](https://www.djangoproject.com/) was used as the backend framework.
-- Django
+- Bootstrap
 - Bootstrap Crispy
 - Bootstrap Widget-Tweaks
 - Django AllAuth